How to configure Syncfusion® Blazor components in bUnit testing

 -

-Right-click on the Solution and select
+Right-click the solution and select

 Refer to Blazor Web App Getting Started documentation, if you don’t have any existing application.